-Compliance with a request must be prompt and within the time limit of 20 Trust/School days (this does not include the Trust/School holidays or weekends) or 60 working days if this is shorter.
+Compliance with a request must be prompt and within the time limit of 20 Trust days (this does not include the Trust holidays or weekends) or 60 working days if this is shorter.
+'Trust' days is defined by the ICO as any day on which there is a session and the pupils are in attendance.
 Failure to comply could result in a complaint by the requester to the ICO.
-The response time starts counting as the first day from the next working day after the request is received (so if a request was received on Monday 6th October the time limit would start from the next working day, the 7th October).

-Where the Trust/School has asked the enquirer for more information to enable it to answer, the 20 Trust/School days start time begins when this further information has been received.
+The response time starts counting as the first day from the next working day after the request is received, for example, if a request was received on Monday 6th October the time limit would start from the next working day, the 7th October.
+Where the Trust has asked the enquirer for more information to enable it to answer, the 20 Trust days start time begins when this further information has been received.

-If some information is exempt this will be detailed in the Trust/School's response.
+If some information is exempt this will be detailed in the Trust's response.

-If a qualified exemption applies and the Trust/School need more time to consider the public interest test, the Trust/School will reply in 20 Trust/School days stating that an exemption applies but include an estimate of the date by which a decision on the public interest test will be made.
+If a qualified exemption applies and the Trust need more time to consider the public interest test, the Trust will reply in 20 Trust days stating that an exemption applies but include an estimate of the date by which a decision on the public interest test will be made.
 This should be within a "reasonable" time.

-Where the Trust/School has notified the enquirer that a charge is to be made, the time period stops until payment is received.
+Where the Trust has notified the enquirer that a charge is to be made, the time period stops until payment is received.